VISION

 What Chalie Is

-Chalie is a personal intelligence layer that protects attention, executes intent, and involves the user only when they truly matter.
+Chalie is a continuous reasoning engine that protects attention, executes intent, and involves the user only when they truly matter.

 The Problem